dlurton/anode/README.md

 There's only a very limited set of functionality that works right now:

- - Calculate any expression containing only integers +, -, * or / operators:
+ - Calculate any expression containing only integers and floats +, -, * or / operators:

         lwnn> 10 + 20 * 3 / (5 - 2);
         LWNN AST: